sreejita92/website/_posts/blog/2017-04-05-elections.md

 <strong>Position(s) running for: </strong>Project Chair

-<strong>Reasons behind this candidate's nomination: </strong>I really think he would do a good job and keep up the good work of the previous chair.
+<strong>Reasons behind this candidate's nomination: </strong>He is well trained and determined person who puts his maximum effort on what ever job he is entitled for.
+His lead and actions will reflect on the project.
+I think he is deserves this position looking at his soft skill and management skills.
+He is an outstanding performer regardless the role given to him.

 <strong>Candidate's qualifications: </strong>Most importantly the interest in IEEE and electrical engineering along with management skills well proven in various events.